jez/auditors-webhook/README.md

 - adds the "audit" label
 - mentions the author, so they can see all open audits they're participating in

-### Review commit
+### Review the commit

-Most of the code review discussion should be on the GitHub page for that commit:
+When the auditor gets around to it, they can use GitHub's normal commit view to see your changes.
+The code review discussion should be on the GitHub page for that commit (as opposed to on the audit issue):

 ![auditor commit][audit-commit]

 That's it!
-Follow the setup to get it working for your repositories.
+Follow the setup below to get it working for your repositories.

 ## Setup